Author: Leona Werezak

 Can we determine the most relevant method and tool for evaluating HCI between MRTs and the X-ray equipment?

-Jogia, et. al. (2021) called for additional studies employing the use of heuristic evaluation that focuses on factors that can be easily identified and tested during the purchasing process.
+Jogia, et. al. (2021) called for additional human-computer interaction studies employing the use of heuristic evaluation that focuses on factors that can be easily identified and tested during the purchasing process.
 They suggested that these HCI factors could be instrumental in planning and designing an X-ray suite.

 HCI Imaging and Reporting